 • Lesandleslie.com This is the web site for Dr Les and Dr Leslie Parrott who are a husband-and-wife team.
 They not only share the same name, but the same passion for helping others build healthy relationships.
 In 1991, the Parrotts founded the Center for Relationship Development on the campus of Seattle Pacific University.
 It’s a groundbreaking program dedicated to teaching the basics of good relationships.
 Their web site has free videos, which gives relationship advice on many different subjects.
 These include communication and conflict resolution, in your married lives together.
 We highly recommend that you visit their web site to see what they offer to help you.

-• Rejoiceministries.org This ministry is designed to encourage and give hope to those who are standing in the gap believing God for a miracle in their marriages.
+• Rejoiceministries.org is designed to encourage and give hope to those who are standing in the gap believing God for a miracle in their marriages.
 They supply its reader’s multiple pages of testimonies of restored marriages where you can read letters of praise to God for answers to prayer.
 You’ll find testimonies of God’s faithfulness through the various difficulties they’ve encountered in their marriages.
 Read these stories of restored marriages by clicking into them from the side bar of the Home page of their web site.

 Additional Communication and Conflict Links: